yamacisik/Stat663FinalProject-Matt_Yamac/README.md

   >>> cluster.clust()
   >>> clust(X,alpha,kappa0,v0,mu0,eta0,k)
    ```
-$$ \beta $$: Features of the data set, must be a numpy array
+@X: Features of the data set, must be a numpy array

-alpha:parameter to be set based on the number of clusters
+@alpha:parameter to be set based on the number of clusters

-kappa0,v0,mu0,eta0 : See the report for explanations
+@kappa0,v0,mu0,eta0 : See the report for explanations

-k: number of clusters to be determined
+@k: number of clusters to be determined

 Returns a numpy array y, and a tree node structure tree

-y:numpy array giving the classifications of each observations
+@y:numpy array giving the classifications of each observations

-tree: A tree structure which uses nodes, can be further used in the impurity calculations
+@tree: A tree structure which uses nodes, can be further used in the impurity calculations

  ---Impurity Measurement---